pingcap/docs-cn/grafana-pd-dashboard.md

 - Current ID allocation: The maximum allocatable ID for new store/peer
 - Region label isolation level: The number of Regions in different label levels
 - Label distribution: The distribution status of the labels in the cluster
+- Store Limit: The flow control limitation of scheduling on the Store

 ![PD Dashboard - Cluster metrics](/media/pd-dashboard-cluster-v4.png)